+Courgette

 Sampling Notes

 The nutritional status of this vegetable crop is monitored using soil tests and plant analysis.
 Monitoring regularly is important to help sustain optimum levels and avoid nutritional disorders.
 If disorders do occur, rapid diagnosis is necessary to assist correction.

+Courgettes are also known as zucchinis.
+They are members of the curcubits family that includes cucumber, rock melon and pumpkin.

 Leaf

-Sampling Time: Mid growth when the root is 1 - 3 cm in diameter.
+Sampling Time: Early flowering.

-Plant Part Youngest mature leaf.
+Plant Part Youngest mature leaf (blade & petiole).

 Collect From: -

-Quantity per Sample: 20 - 30 leaves.
+Quantity per Sample: 15 - 20 leaves.

-Recommended Tests: Basic Plant (BP).
+Recommended Tests: Basic Plant (BP), Molybdenum (Mo).
 Comments: To help diagnose an obvious problem, leaves showing the first signs of the distinctive symptoms should be collected as soon as abnormalities appear.
 If sampling outside the normal sampling time it is useful to take a second sample of similar, healthy leaves from nearby unaffected plants for analysis as a comparative standard.

-Soil

-Sampling Time: Prior to crop establishment.

-Core Depth 15cm.

-Collect From: Randomly throughout the area to be planted.

-Quantity per Sample: 12 - 20 cores.

-Recommended Tests: Basic Soil (BS), Sulphur profile (S), Available Nitrogen (AN)

-Comments: If a problem is suspected during the growing season, then a sample should be taken from the rooting zone immediately adjacent to the plant.
+Soil Sampling Time: Prior to crop establishment Core Depth 15cm Collect From: Randomly throughout the area to be planted Quantity per Sample: 12 - 20 cores Recommended Tests: Basic Soil (BS), Sulphur profile (S), Available Nitrogen (AN) Comments: If a problem is suspected during the growing season, then a sample should be taken from the rooting zone immediately adjacent to the plant.
 Collecting a second sample from an unaffected area may help identify the cause of the problem.